 Renew your ID card

-As of August 11, 2014 most driver license renewal periods have changed from 5 to 6 years.
-When you get your renewal notice it will say what your next renewal period will be, either 5 or 6 years.
+As of August 11, 2014 most license renewal periods have changed from 5 to 6 years.
+Your renewal notice will say what your next renewal period will be, either 5 or 6 years.

-The cost for your license will remain at $9 per year.
+Your license fee will remain at $9 per year.
 If you have any endorsements, such as a motorcycle or CDL, you’ll pay an additional year for them too.
 See also: WA driver license renewal period is changing from 5 to 6 years

 How to renew your ID card